open/close all folders

 - Also, she doesn't want the same on Homura Akemi, after all, they share a lot of things in common.

-- With her powers fully unleashed, she would be more powerful than O-Haruhi-Sama.
+- With her powers fully unleashed, she would be powerful enough to go toe-to-toe with O-Haruhi-Sama.

 - Many people like one of her costumes, specifically the gypsy-themed one, for a good reason.